Popular for festival and club wear, this body glitter is praised for its long-wear formula.

 Body glitter may seem relatively harmless for the environment, but because it’s made of plastic it can pose an issue when you rinse it off and it makes its way into local waterways.
 Fortunately, you can find biodegradable body glitter that’s made of plant-based cellulose.
 It breaks down naturally, so you don’t have to worry about it lingering in water and affecting marine life.

-If your body glitter isn’t safe for use around the eyes, you’ll want a product that is.
-We love this set from SHANY because it contains 40 long-wearing, mineral-formula shades, two brushes, and is made in the United States.
+Eye glitter: If your body glitter isn’t safe for use around the eyes, you’ll want a product that is.

-While you can apply body glitter with your fingers, it helps to have quality makeup brushes to smooth it over the skin and keep your hands clean.
-This ten-piece set from BS-MALL is perfect because it features easy-to-clean synthetic bristles and comfortable handles.
+Makeup brushes: While you can apply body glitter with your fingers, it helps to have quality makeup brushes to smooth it over the skin and keep your hands clean.

 Body glitter varies in price based on the type, container size, and formula.
 Most body glitter costs between $2 and $35.